Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: The Reinforcement Learning Framework

-Generally speaking, RL is an ML area concerned with determining optimal action selection policies in sequential decision-making problems \citep{sutton18_rl, bertsekas2019reinforcement}.
-This framework is based on continuous interactions between a \textit{decision maker} or \textit{learning agent} and the \textit{environment} it wants to learn about.
-We now characterize this interaction with the appropriate notation and formalize the general problem.
+Generally speaking, RL is an area of ML concerned with determining optimal action selection policies in sequential decision-making problems \citep{sutton18_rl, bertsekas2019reinforcement}.
+This framework is based on repeated interactions between a \textit{decision maker} or \textit{learning agent} and the \textit{environment} it wants to learn about, to take better \text{decisions} or \textit{actions}.
+Before characterizing this process and formalizing the RL problem(s), it is paramount to set out clearly the fundamental prerequisites that enable RL to solve decision-making problems such as in AIs with rigor.